alpha-yadav/DSA/readme.md

 Remember to handle the `None` cases carefully in both methods to avoid errors.
 The `None` checks ensure that if one tree has a node where the other doesn't, the function correctly identifies them as different.

+#  Binary Search Trees
+Binary Search Trees (BSTs) are a fundamental data structure in computer science.
+They're tree-like structures where each node has at most two children, referred to as the *left child* and the *right child*.
+The key property that defines a BST is the *search property*:

+* **For every node in the tree:**
+    * All nodes in its left subtree have keys less than the node's key.
+    * All nodes in its right subtree have keys greater than the node's key.

+This property allows for efficient searching, insertion, and deletion of elements.

+**Key Operations:**

+* **Search:**  Finding a node with a specific key.
+The search algorithm efficiently navigates the tree, going left if the target key is smaller than the current node's key and right if it's larger.
+This logarithmic time complexity (O(log n) in a balanced tree) makes BSTs far more efficient than linear searches for large datasets.

+* **Insertion:** Adding a new node to the tree while maintaining the BST property.
+The new node is inserted in the appropriate location based on its key value.

+* **Deletion:** Removing a node from the tree while maintaining the BST property.
+This is the most complex operation, as it requires handling different cases (nodes with zero, one, or two children).

+* **Minimum/Maximum:** Finding the smallest or largest key in the tree.
+These operations can be done efficiently by traversing the leftmost or rightmost branches, respectively.

+* **Successor/Predecessor:** Finding the next larger or smaller key in the tree.

+* **Traversal:** Visiting all nodes in the tree in a specific order (inorder, preorder, postorder).
+Inorder traversal yields a sorted sequence of keys.

+**Advantages of BSTs:**

+* **Efficient search, insertion, and deletion:**  O(log n) in the average case for balanced trees.
+* **Ordered data:**  BSTs inherently maintain sorted data.
+* **Flexible:**  Easy to implement and adapt to various applications.

+**Disadvantages of BSTs:**

+* **Worst-case performance:**  If the tree becomes unbalanced (e.g., a linked list), the time complexity degrades to O(n).
+* **Sensitivity to input order:**  The shape of the tree depends heavily on the order in which elements are inserted.
+Inserting elements in sorted order creates a skewed tree, negating the benefits of a BST.

+**Balancing BSTs:**

+To avoid worst-case scenarios, various self-balancing BSTs have been developed, including:

+* **AVL trees:**  Maintain a balance factor for each node to ensure that the height difference between the left and right subtrees is at most 1.
+* **Red-black trees:**  Use color attributes (red or black) to maintain balance, allowing for slightly less strict balancing than AVL trees.
+* **B-trees:**  Optimized for disk-based storage, handling large datasets efficiently.

+**Applications of BSTs:**

+BSTs are used in numerous applications, including:

+* **Symbol tables:**  Storing and retrieving data associated with keys.
+* **Databases:**  Indexing and organizing data.
+* **Sorting algorithms:**  Some sorting algorithms are based on BSTs.
+* **Expression trees:**  Representing arithmetic expressions.

+In summary, Binary Search Trees are a powerful and versatile data structure offering efficient search, insertion, and deletion capabilities when properly balanced.
+Understanding their properties and limitations is essential for choosing the right data structure for a specific application.
+The choice between a standard BST and a self-balancing BST depends on the specific needs of the application and the potential for unbalanced trees.